MAPF-Competition/PlanViz/PlanViz.md

 ![scenario](images/scenario.png)

 ## UI Options and Controls

 The user interface supports a variety of operations to control and focus the display of plans.

 - `Timestep` shows the current timestep.
 - The buttons controls the progress of the plan/execution:
   - `Play`: Auto-play the plan/execution
-    - `Pause`: Pausee the scenario to the current timestep
+  - `Pause`: Pause the scenario to the current timestep
   - `Fullsize`: Reset the scenario to fullsize
   - `Next`: Move the scenario to the next timestep
   - `Prev`: Move the scenario to the previous timestep
   - `Reset`: Reset the scenario to timestep 0
 - The checkbox controls what to be shown in the scenario.
 - `Start timestep`: Input the desire start timestep and move the scenario to.
 - `List of errors` contains collisions and timeout issues from the Start-Kit.
 When the scenario is paused, you can double-click an error to see the invalid movements.